There are three important steps to setup and configure your workspace.

 Sub-Folders are a grey folder icon, and they are used to represent phases or stages of your project.
 For example: Phase 1 and Phase 2 or Initiation and Design and Development.

-Sub-Folders need to have a parent Project, so they must belong to a blue Project folder.
+Sub-Folders need to have a parent Project, so they must be inside a blue Project folder.

 Two Important Tips: